alharet7/reading-notes/README.md

 ---

-### what this web site is about?
+### What is this website about?

 - I created this website to keep up with the progress of the ***DotNet*** 💻 course and to submit assignments through it 📨.
--  This site contains several files 📁, each file contains topics related to the file.
+-  This site contains several files 📁, each containing topics related to the file.

 ### Code 102 - Intro to Software Development